rdevans87/DevDum/README.md

 # DevDum!

-### Code smarter not harder.
-Over 100+ resources for web developers.
+### Code smarter not harder with over 100+ resources for web developers.

 ### Summary